Ys-sudo/holyWorkouts/README.md

 yarn

 npm run dev

 npm run build

 ```

-for build you need a node.js sever.
+for build you need a node.js server.
 for dev the preview is live at: **localhost:8080** in your browser.